NordicHPC/sonar/doc/HOWTO-DAEMON.md

 topo-text-command = <string>                    # default none
 ```

-The `curl-command` is used for sending data to the Kafka REST proxy, if that is in use; see
+The `curl-command` is used for sending data to the Kafka REST proxy or to the HTTP endpoint, if
-`kafka.rest-endpoint` above.
+either is in use; see `kafka.rest-endpoint` and `http.api-root` above.

 The `sacct-command`, `scontrol-command` and `sinfo-command` commands are used to obtain slurm data
 for the `[jobs]` and `[cluster]` operations.
 If specified, they *must* be absolute paths without